spadr/Canaspad_ESP32_Library/README.md

 ### Description

-Check connection to the cloud server.
+Check the connection to the cloud server.

 ### Syntax